Skip to main content

 • Consent

-7. Save these settings and navigate to tab Secrets.
+7. Save these settings and go to tab Secrets.

 8. Add a client secret.
 You can make one up yourself.
 It is shared with the client application to allow access via the Authorization code grant type.